BrivaHamisi/BrivaHamisi/README.md

 Android - Kotlin / React / Python Django / HTML / CSS/ Laravel

 - I’m currently working on Android with Kotlin and Web development with Django, React and Laravel
-- I’m currently learning Lravel
+- I’m currently learning Laravel

 ## Connect with Me